aorizzuto/DesignPatterns/README.md

 You'll find the following patterns:

 * Builder
+* Simple Factory

-Course Overview
+## Course Overview

     This course starts with SOLID Design Principles in Java.
 It will then provide a comprehensive introduction to Java Design patterns with practical, hands on exercises.

-What are SOLID Design Principles?
+## SOLID Design Principles

 SOLID design principles are almost a mandatory skill for every Java developer.
 These principles enable you to write most reusable & clean Java code in your projects.

-You'll learn SOLID Principles which are:
+The SOLID Principles are:

-Single Responsibility Principle
+* Single Responsibility Principle

-Open-Closed Principle
+* Open-Closed Principle

-Liskov Substitution Principle
+* Liskov Substitution Principle

-Interface Segregation Principle
+* Interface Segregation Principle

-Dependency Inversion Principle
+* Dependency Inversion Principle

-All these principles are explained in detail and you'll refactor existing Java code and apply these principles in hands on exercise along with me.

 Then we move on to Java Design Patterns.